 EC 201 Principles of Economics (Macro) 3 Cr.

 Description and analysis of the American economic system in terms of basic economic concepts and the determination of national income and its fluctuation.
-Prerequisite: one semester of college mathematics.
+Prerequisite: one semester of college mathematics at the 100-level or higher.

 EC 202 Principles of Economics (Micro) 3 Cr.

 Study of the behavior of individuals in making decisions on the allocation of limited resources.
 This course examines how these decisions and behaviors affect the markets for goods and services.
-Prerequisite: one semester of college mathematics.
+Prerequisite: one semester of college mathematics at the 100-level or higher.

 EC 310 Money and Banking 3 Cr.

 The principles and institutions of money, banking and finance as they influence the performance of the economy.
 The major topics covered are the nature of money, commercial banking and financial institutions, central banking, monetary theory, monetary policy, inflation and the international monetary system.
-Prerequisites: EC 201, EC 202 and QM 213 or permission of the instructor.
+Prerequisites: EC 201, EC 202, QM 213.

 EC 403 Comparative Economic Systems 3 Cr.

 The study of major economic systems.
 Theories of capitalism, socialism and communism and their implementation by major nations are discussed.
-Prerequisites: EC 201 and EC 202.
-Offered in the spring odd years.
+Cross-listed with ECON 401; not permitted to earn credit for both EC 403 and ECON 401.
+Prerequisites: EC 201, EC 202.
+(Spring, odd years).

 EC 406 Public Finance 3 Cr.